 Refund Policy: The refund policy for students who completely withdraw from the university is as follows:

-Damage Charges: Community/Public Area damage charges (i.e., kitchens, hallways, lounges) will be divided equally among all members of the hall/house community, unless the university is able to determine individual(s) responsibility.
+Damage Charges: Community/Public Area damage charges (i.e., kitchens, hallways, lounges) will be divided equally among all members of the hall/house community unless the university can determine individual(s) responsibility.
 All charges will be assessed directly to the student’s account and will not be deducted from the Residence Life housing deposit.

-Consolidation: The Residence Life Department reserves the right to reassign students in order to make the most effective use of available accommodations and to promote a safe and healthy environment for the community or for individual residents.
+Consolidation: The Residence Life Department reserves the right to reassign students to make the most effective use of available accommodations and promote a safe and healthy environment for the community or individual residents.
 If necessary, rooms not at full capacity may be consolidated.